dfrnt-labs/terminusdb-docs-static/src/app/docs/dashboard/page.md

 As of **TerminusDB v11.2**, the built-in dashboard component has been **discontinued** and is no longer included with the core TerminusDB server distribution.

+The dashboard mounting feature still works perfectly and can be used for mounting either the discontinued dashboard component, or other custom react-style dashboards (see file structure further down).

 ### Why Was the Dashboard Discontinued?

 The decision to discontinue the dashboard was made to: